 The price of self-consumption surpluses covered by simplified compensation (PVPC) is usually around 4 and 5 cents per kWh discharged.

-The compensation that the consumer receives for his surplus energy will depend on whether or not the supply contract is in the regulated market:
+The compensation that the consumer receives for its surplus energy will depend on whether or not the supply contract is in the regulated market:

 - If the consumer is included in the regulated market with a reference retailer, the amount at which surpluses are compensated will be the price of energy at the time in which the surplus energy was discharged, less the cost of diversions.
 Therefore, if the photovoltaic system carries out the dumping of surpluses at 2 in the afternoon, the value that will appear on the electricity bill will be the price of energy corresponding to that time slot.